uhasmicoda/MySeleniumNewRepo/New Text Document.md

 The actual implementation uses FileInputStream to open the Excel file and WorkbookFactory to create the workbook instance.
 From there, we fetch the required sheet, row, and cell.
 To write into Excel, we use FileOutputStream after updating the cell value.
 It’s also important to close the workbook to avoid memory leaks.

+In test cases, instead of hardcoding values like usernames or passwords, we can call ExcelUtility.getDataFromExcel() to fetch them dynamically from the Excel sheet.
+This makes our framework data-driven, more flexible, and easier to maintain.
+In short, ExcelUtility separates test data from test scripts, improves reusability, and supports large-scale testing where test data frequently changes.

 ```java
 import java.io.FileInputStream;